Best Practice Awards

 Best Family Network

 More and more organisations are seeing the value employee networks provide.
-From peer to peer support, to raising awareness and developing a flexible and inclusive culture, networks are a great way to support colleagues and input into people related build a sense
+Networks have been shown to be an effective way to encourage peer to peer support, raise awareness of work-life issues and develop a flexible and inclusive workplace culture.

 Best Returner Programme

 A returner is someone who has been out of the workplace for an extended period due to caring or other responsibilities.
 We are interested in hearing from organisations across sectors who have plugged into this large talent pool to help support and encourage people with skills, experience and potential, built up over many years in the workplace back into competitively paid positions.

 Line managers are crucial to the flexible/agile culture of an organisation.
 Please tell us how you train, develop and support line managers so that they understand the importance and benefits of supporting the work-life balance of their team through implementing flexible working and supporting those with caring responsibilities.

 We want to hear about your approach to family/employee friendly working practices, policies and culture.
 What was the purpose of creating such a culture and how has this benefitted your employees and your business?
 What makes you unique compared to other organisations when it comes to supporting employees to integrate home and work life, in particular employees who have family caring responsibilities?
 What evidence can you provide of your flexible/agile working culture and practices and what difference has it made to your business success?
 You can enter this category if you employ 100 or fewer employees and have a turnover of less than £10,000,000.